kishankumar2607/pharmacy_management_system/README.md

    Open **XAMPP** and ensure Apache and MySQL services are running.

 2. **Set Up the FPDF Library:**
    a.
 Download the FPDF library from [fpdf.org](http://www.fpdf.org/).
+A copy of fpdf library used during the development of this project is included in the root folder.
    b.
 Ensure the FPDF library is located in the default `include_path`.
    c.
-Alternatively, modify the `php.ini` file to include the path to the FPDF library by adding the following line:
+Alternatively, You can modify the `php.ini` file to include the path to the FPDF library by adding the following line:
       ```
       include_path = ".:/path/to/fpdf/library"
       ```